liaoq/Generalization-Puzzles-in-Deep-Networks/README.md

 In this repository we have the code for experiments produced in the following paper:

+Generalization-Puzzles-in-Deep-Networks (TODO LINK)

+the arvix version of the paper can be found here:

-A surprising linear relationship predicts test performance in deep networks (https://arxiv.org/pdf/1807.09659.pdf)
+`A surprising linear relationship predicts test performance in deep networks` (https://arxiv.org/pdf/1807.09659.pdf)

 How to reproduce
 --